 Specific Requirements.
-Employees may be hoisted on the hoist line to reach work stations at heights greater than 200 feet only if all of the following conditions are met.
+Employees may be hoisted on the hoist line to reach work stations only if all of the following conditions are met.
 The Agency believes that strict adherence to the guidelines set forth in this Appendix will provide employers with the appropriate safety measures for access during tower erection.
-Riding the hoist line to work stations at heights less than 200 feet is not permitted.

-1. Training.
+Training.
 Before an employee is allowed to perform any job related to hoisting employees aloft for tower work, the employee shall receive training on safe access pursuant to these guidelines.
 The operator of the hoist shall have a thorough understanding of these guidelines pertaining to hoisting employees on the hoist line.